yehaisong/CanvasAPI-Google-Sheets-Add-on/README.md

 The add-on is not ready for public testing.
 It is currently only available to Cedarville University users.

+You need a Google Apps Scirpt project to work on.
+When you create a GAS project and pull files from Google, you will have a .clasp.json file with the scriptid for your project created in your folder.

+The steps are:

+1. Clone the git repository in a folder
+2. npm --install packages
+3. Create a new GAS project
+4. Login with clasp
+5. Clone your new project from GAS (it will create a new .clasp.json file)
+6. Push code to your GAS project

 In vscode folder

 + Login: clasp login